jqhoogland/rationalia-starter/Concepts/Magical Categories.md

 "What?" you cry indignantly.
 "That's not what I meant!
 That's not true happiness!"

-And if you try to unpack the concept of "true" happiness - that is, happiness which qualifies for being valuable - then you end up with a highly complicated [Fun Theory](https://www.lesswrong.com/tag/fun-theory).
-So the word "happiness" actually turned out to have a [complicated border](https://www.lesswrong.com/tag/superexponential-conceptspace); you would have to draw a squiggly surface in the space of possibilities, to capture everything you meant by "happiness" and exclude everything you didn't mean.
+And if you try to unpack the concept of "true" happiness - that is, happiness which qualifies for being valuable - then you end up with a highly complicated [[Fun Theory]].
+So the word "happiness" actually turned out to have a [Superexponential Conceptspace|complicated border](https://www.lesswrong.com/tag/superexponential-conceptspace); you would have to draw a squiggly surface in the space of possibilities, to capture everything you meant by "happiness" and exclude everything you didn't mean.

 Or suppose that your mother's house was on fire, and so you wished to a literal-minded genie to "get my mother out of the house".
 The genie said: "What do you mean by that?
 Can you specify it mathematically?"
 And you replied: "Increase the distance between the following contiguous physical entity, designated 'Mom', and the center of the following house."
 So the genie takes your mother and throws her out of the Solar System.